Arbitration and ADR in Singapore

 In 2019, Singapore, together with 46 other countries, signed the Singapore Convention on Mediation, reaffirming the close and long-standing legal relations with the other parties.
 The Convention entered into force on 12 September 2020, and businesses around the world now have greater certainly in resolving cross-border disputes through mediation.

 Foreign arbitrators and mediators have complete freedom to practice arbitration or mediation work in Singapore.
-They are also exempted from taxes for income derived from work done here.
+They also enjoy a concessionary withholding tax rate on gross income.

 Singapore is one of the most competitive countries in Asia (World Economic Forum, Global Competitiveness Report 2019; WIPO Global Innovation Index 2022) and has among the lowest crime rates worldwide.
 (IMD Switzerland, World Competitiveness Yearbook 2020).